River Camel: Birds

 With the large areas of salt marsh on the estuary, the river provides an excellent location for birds.
 Large flocks of waders can be seen in winter, preyed on by peregrine falcons, and a migrant osprey often pauses a few days to fish in spring and autumn.
 Mute swans nest at several locations, particularly near to the bridge in Wadebridge.
 Shelduck, shoveler and mallard are found on the river and teal further upstream.

-An belted kingfisher was seen in the 1980s for only the second time in England and the estuary has been noted for early colonisation by egret species.
+A belted kingfisher was seen in the 1980s for only the second time in England and the estuary has been noted for early colonisation by egret species.
 In the 1980s and 1990s little egrets were to be seen on mudflats at low tide, and more recently large numbers of cattle egrets have been found on the River Amble and near Burniere, and have now become sufficiently common not to require corroborating evidence when reporting sightings.

 Upstream and on several of its tributaries, kingfishers can be seen, while the Cornwall Wildlife Trust reserve at Hawkes Wood is noted for nuthatches and tawny owls.